AlexShukel/gclados/README.md

 # GcLaDOS

-> Simple testing framework for the C language
+> Simple unit testing framework for the C language

 The API as well as CLI design of this project was highly inspired by [Jest](https://github.com/facebook/jest#readme).